edgedb/edgedb/docs/intro/quickstart.rst

 .. image:: images/ui_hello.jpg
     :width: 100%

 The query should appear in the "query notebook" on the right, along with the result of the query.
-The result  This column contains a history of executed queries in reverse chronological order.

 Now let's actually ``insert`` an object into our database.
 Copy the following query into the query textarea and hit ``Run``.